-If the emergency is limited to a particular segment or segments of a Roseman campus, the Committee Member who is initiating the notification will determine which segment or segments will be issued an immediate notification.
+If the emergency is limited to a particular segment or segments of a Roseman campus, the Committee Member (Facilities Management team, Chancellor, President, etc.) who is initiating the notification will determine which segment or segments will be issued an immediate notification.
 Segments are determined by the affected areas, determined by the nature of emergency, by the segment of the population, and based on potential impact and spread.
+If there is time a virtual meeting/phone call will be held to determine segments.
+If time is limited, then the committee member will determine the segment.
 The campus Chancellor, Facilities Management, and the Director of Marketing will send out all notifications.